fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 +++ {"user_expressions": []}

-First, we can see an overview of the mesh by `plot_mesh`.
+First, we can see an overview of the mesh by  {func}`fluidsimfoam.output.fields.Fields.plot_mesh`.

 ```{code-cell} ipython3
 sim.output.fields.plot_mesh(color="black");